 FINALLY . .. the interview is here with a man some call Fresh or Fresh Competition!
 The British born EMCee began his journey with the Maryland music scene back in 2006.
 It was in October 2009 that he established FREEstate Workshop, an audio, video production, promotion and clothing line company all wrapped into one.
 Just this year, FREEstate broke one million views on Youtube.
 Besides being the mastermind behind a company that supports local music, he’s gets killer style points in my book.

 How did you know you wanted to be a musician?

-What do you remember about your first live performance as a solo artist?
+What do you remember about your first live performance?